Wow!

 Tyler: Game of your life, young man.
 You play defense well.
 Your possession game is always improving.
 Your new nickname is Mr Utility.
 I can play you anywhere on the field.

 Mateo: I asked you to defend Andres specifically and you did just that.
 You are back to bulldog status.
 By the way, congrats on your brown belt.
-Marco: You found your rhythm today, especially in the 2nd half.
-Great game today.

 Matthew: I have a vision for what you can do in the middle.
 You took the first steps to making that vision a reality.
 Monster game today, kiddo.
 Way to drive the offense.